-This orientation course is offered in summers only, and is required of all freshmen students in Medicine.
+An orientation course offered in summers only; and is required of all freshmen students in medicine.

 RELT 704 Seminar in Religion and Science (2-3)

 RELT 706 Seventh-day Adventist Beliefs and Life (2-3)

 Introduction to beliefs and lifestyle in Seventh-day Adventism.
 Limited to students who are not members of the Seventh-day Adventist church.